 The canine groaned around his wounded tongue and looked up at the wolf in fury.
-He reared back to punch his victim for daring to fight back, but his arm was suddenly wrenched out of its socket.
-The bear looked up in alarm as his partner bellowed in agony, but with his grip on the wolf's jacket, he was unable to dodge the black-furred fist and reddish-orange arm in time to escape injury.
+He reared back to punch his victim for daring to fight back, but his arm was suddenly wrenched outward, the joint giving an audible pop.
+The bear looked up in alarm as his partner bellowed in agony, but with his grip on the wolf's jacket, he was unable to dodge a black-furred hand in time to escape injury.

 Without his assailant holding him, Merlin nearly pitched backward on top of him, but the fox caught him.
 "Easy now, mate," the guy told him.
 "Are you okay?"

 He rubbed his shoulder and winced at the pain.
-It was the same shoulder that Taro had hit three weeks earlier, and although that injury had healed, the new one was no less painful.
+It was the same shoulder that Taro had hit three weeks earlier, and although that injury had healed well enough, the new one was no less painful.
 "Thanks, I will be," was all he could think to say, looking back at his savior.

 "Ya broke mah friggin' arm!" the canine wailed, writhing on the sidewalk beside them.